ctzurcanu/virtues/docs/2trinity/love.md

 It can also be the remaining affection after another type of love has run its course.
 It colors a relationship with a loving bias that seems unlimited in time or space.
 However, this type of love is passive: it does not increase by itself and uses the other types to replenish its substance.
 It is passive companionship.

+**Philia for Utility** is not a type of love because the other is valued merely as a means.
+Through repeated transactions, familiarity, shared history, and continuity, the relationship may leave behind or develop Storge.

 ### Examples

 - a parent feeling affection simply upon seeing or remembering a child